wSwanepoel199/wSwanepoel199/README.md

 **`Digital Craftsman (Frontend/Backend/FullStack)`**

-I am a full-stack developer that has been hoby coding since the age of 12, and professionaly for nearly 2 years.
+I am a full-stack developer that has been coding professionaly since 2022.
 I was raised to never take half-steps and always give my all, therefor each project I work on is given 100% of my passion and ability.
 Always looking to learn and improve on my skills, abilities and knowledge base.
 If there is something I don't know how to do, whether it be working with a new language or framework to a feature in an existing project I've never had to impliment before.
 I am eager to learn, experiment and improve to produce the best product I am capable of.
 I have experience with a wide range of coding languages and frameworks.
 Some of the technologies I've worked are; Javascript, Python, C++, C, Ruby, ReactJS, NodeJS, ExpressJS, Rails, NextJs, VueJS, NuxtJS, ThreeJS, P5.

 <!--
 **wSwanepoel199/wSwanepoel199** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.